-After completing a A Hybrid Publishing Toolkit for the Arts in 2014 - the result of a two-year joint research project with Institute of Network Cultures at Hogeschool van Amsterdam 0, WdKA teachers and researchers (Kimmy Spreeuwenberg, Silvio Lorusso, Amy Wu, André Castro, Loes Sikkes, Renee Turner, Aldje van Meer, Roger Teeuwen and myself) founded a Hybrid Publishing lab and think-tank to research and experiment with combined print and digital forms of publishing.
-Serving the school’s design curriculum as well the development of its artistic and interdisciplinary research practice, WdKA Hybrid Publishing defines itself as a “platform for publishing research, while simultaneously conducting research through making, prototyping and incorporating iterative design processes”.
+After completing A Hybrid Publishing Toolkit for the Arts in 2014—the result of a two-year joint research project with the Institute of Network Cultures at Hogeschool van Amsterdam—WdKA teachers and researchers (Kimmy Spreeuwenberg, Silvio Lorusso, Amy Wu, André Castro, Loes Sikkes, Renée Turner, Aldje van Meer, Roger Teeuwen and myself) founded WdKA Hybrid Publishing, a lab and think-tank to research and experiment with combined print and digital forms of publishing.
+Serving the school’s design curriculum as well as the development of its artistic and interdisciplinary research practice, WdKA Hybrid Publishing defines itself as a “platform for publishing research, while simultaneously conducting research through making, prototyping and incorporating iterative design processes” (Willem de Kooning Academy, 2018, “Hybrid Publishing,” para.
+3).
 If one reads this statement carefully, then “publishing research” can both mean to publish research and to practice publishing as research.
 This ambiguity describes the work of WdKA Hybrid Publishing very well.

-As a pilot project, the lab has developed a collaboration between teachers, graduates and designers where two or more publications are made for projects that won the school’s annual award for outstanding Bachelor and Master graduation research.
+As a pilot project, the lab has developed a collaboration between teachers, graduates and designers where two or more publications are made for projects that have won the school’s annual award for outstanding Bachelor’s and Master’s graduation research.
 This award encompasses both graduation thesis and, more importantly, the research within the graduate’s art or design project.
-Examples include photographic research on the Dutch asylum system 6- with the conclusion that that it has been designed to make obtaining asylum nearly impossible (by Lou Muuse, 2015) -; the throwing away of roadkill meat as an environmental and ethical issue (by Daisy Thijssen, 2017) and the possible reconfigurations of interiors through artificial intelligence where – quote - “form follows algorithm” in (Merle Flügge’s graduation research, 2018).
+Examples include photographic research on the Dutch asylum system by Lou Muuse (2016)—with the conclusion that it has been designed to make obtaining asylum nearly impossible; the throwing away of roadkill meat as an environmental and ethical issue by Daisy Thijssen (2017), and the possible reconfigurations of interiors through artificial intelligence where – quote - “form follows algorithm” in Merle Flügge’s graduation research (2018).
 The respective research publications exist both as downloadable, visual e-books (or e-brochures) and as physical books in the shapes or materials of Chinese luggage bags, supermarket flyers and interactive media objects.
 (A forthcoming publication, Tingling by Tracy Hanna, will be a vinyl LP.)
-In all examples, new publishing formats were necessitated by combinations of visual and multidisciplinary research where the artists and designers ventured into the fields of investigative journalism and political science (Muuse), ecology and ethics (Thijssen) and computer science and media studies (Flügge).
-Other WdKA Hybrid Publishing research publications were about bio design and bio engineering.
+In all these examples, new publishing formats were necessitated by the combination of visual and multidisciplinary research where the artists and designers ventured into the fields of investigative journalism and political science (Muuse), ecology and ethics (Thijssen) and computer science and media studies (Flügge).
+Other WdKA Hybrid Publishing publications have included research about bio design and bio engineering.

-If one considers these - small - publications test cases for larger, multidisciplinary research projects, then their implication is obvious: beyond merely changing the presentation of existing research, they address the forms and practices that multidisciplinary research should take as such, where artistic, visual and performative practices do neither serve observationas cases (like in art history) nor mere illustrations of academic research (like in scientific visualisation), but as equal partners with the humanities, social and hard sciences.
-A good example is the current RASL research project GAmeful Music Performances for Smart, Inclusive, and Sustainable Societies (GAMPSISS) in which music composers, visual designers, social and technological scientists investigate the potential of fusing classical music and gaming in order to foster listening culture.
+If one considers these (small) publications as test cases for larger, multidisciplinary research projects, then their implication is obvious: Beyond merely changing the presentation of existing research, they address the forms and practices that multidisciplinary research should take as such, where artistic, visual and performative practices serve as neither observation cases (like in art history) nor mere illustrations of academic research (like in scientific visualisation), but as equal partners with the humanities, social and hard sciences.
+A good example is the current RASL research project GAmeful Music Performances for Smart, Inclusive and Sustainable Societies (GAMPSISS) in which music composers, visual designers, social and technological scientists investigate the potential of fusing classical music and gaming in order to foster listening culture.
 The Hybrid Publishing approach could help to not only document, but also integrate the auditory-musical and ludic devices developed in this project in the final research publications.